A Guide to Qualifying Leads

 Stakeholder-Level Leads

 These inbound leads have the best closing potential!
-Stakeholder-level leads are your new potential customers in-the-making!
+Stakeholder-level leads are your new potential customers in the making.
 It's time to move forward.

 -

-Discuss budgets, services, dates, and plans.
+Discuss budgets, services, dates, and plans

 -

-Set goals and define how to measure those goals.
+Set goals and define how to measure those goals

 -

-Define decisionmakers, schedules, and deliverables.
+Define decision-makers, schedules, and deliverables

 When you've documented how you'll move forward with your new Stakeholder, make sure you protect your new client relationship.
 Serve them well, and hold them accountable for being a good client.

-Lead Qualification Requires Time and Patience
+Lead Qualification Requires Time and Patience (But It's Crucial)

+However, Geekly Media can help you learn best practices when building a process for qualifying leads.
 Let's set up a time for a free consultation!
 Contact us to discuss your business needs and how we can help you maximize your time and energy when qualifying leads.